virinchi123/vedika/docs/api-reference.md

 ### PUT /event-bookings/{id}

 Replaces an event booking.
-This is a full update, and omitting `serviceProviderIds` clears all linked providers.
+This is a full update, `serviceProviderIds` is required, and sending an empty array clears all linked providers.
 The final provider selection is also synced to backing `Service` rows: retained providers keep existing service rows, removed providers lose them, and newly added providers get new ones.

 - Auth: bearer access token required
 - Path params: